 Additionally, you’ll be able to set the endpoints for the path to create different arrows.

-You can also determine the start and stop point of a stroke by entering the exact percentage — in the result, the border will be added only to the limited part of the element and you’ll be able to create e.g. radial charts.
+You can also determine the start and stop point of a stroke by entering the exact percentage.
+As a result, the border will be added only to the limited part of the element and you’ll be able to create e.g. radial charts.

 To change the path into a dashed or dotted line, enter the specific value in the Dash field.
 If you want the dash and gap to have the same length, type in a value, for example, 10 and both dash and gap will be 10 px long.